jerrychangusa/Election-Campaign-/README.md

 Your code should be written in the runSimpleCampaign() method in the *Main.java* file.

-Test your simple campaign strategy by running it multiple times in the main method and observing the results.
+Test your simple campaign strategy by running it multiple times in the main method.
+Observe the number of votes you can win using this simple strategy.

 ## Part 2: Epsilon-First Strategy